yairm210/kotlin-ir-explorer/README.md

 ## What?

 Kotlin compilation is a multi-step process that converts Kotlin code to an intermediate representation (IR) before generating bytecode.
+This is essentially the Kotlin AST.

 Usually, the final generated results are available for examination, but the **intermediate code** is not available to the developer.
 No longer! :D